Introduction

 Hands-On Experience: Internships and Clinical Training

 Internships are integrated into the physiotherapy curriculum at multiple stages of the program, typically in the later years when students have mastered the foundational knowledge.
 These placements are often arranged in a variety of settings, including hospitals, private clinics, rehabilitation centers, and sports medicine facilities.
 Interns work under the supervision of licensed physiotherapists, who provide guidance and mentorship throughout the process.
-This exposure to diverse patient populations and conditions is crucial for students to gain a comprehensive understanding of physiotherapy practice and refine their therapeutic techniques.

 For international students, the opportunity to gain clinical experience in the Netherlands is a significant benefit.
 The country’s healthcare system is known for its high standards, and international students are often welcomed into clinical placements where they can further enhance their learning.
-Many universities have established partnerships with hospitals and healthcare organizations, facilitating internship opportunities for foreign students.
-These internships not only provide invaluable experience but also help students build a professional network that can be beneficial when seeking employment after graduation.

 Career Opportunities After Graduating